-ARCALYST® (rilonacept) - Cryopyrin-Associated Periodic Syndromes (CAPS)
+ARCALYST®- Cryopyrin-Associated Periodic Syndromes (CAPS)

-We recognized \$9.9 million of net product sales of ARCALYST® (rilonacept) Injection for Subcutaneous Use in the first quarter of 2010, which included \$5.1 million of ARCALYST® (rilonacept) net product sales made during the quarter and \$4.8 million of previously deferred net product sales, as described below under "Results of Operations."
-In the same quarter of 2009, we recognized \$3.9 million of ARCALYST® (rilonacept) net product sales.
-ARCALYST® (rilonacept) is available for prescription in the United States for the treatment of Cryopyrin-Associated Periodic Syndromes (CAPS), including Familial Cold Auto-inflammatory Syndrome (FCAS) and Muckle-Wells Syndrome (MWS) in adults and children 12 and older.
+Net product sales of ARCALYST® Injection for Subcutaneous Use in the second quarter of 2010 were \$5.2 million, compared to \$4.5 million during the same period of 2009.
+We recognized \$15.0 million of net product sales during the first six months of 2010, which included \$10.2 million of ARCALYST® net product sales made during the first half of 2010 and \$4.8 million of previously deferred net product sales, as described below under "Results of Operations."
+In the first six months of 2009, we recognized \$8.4 million of ARCALYST® net product sales.
+ARCALYST® is available for prescription in the United States for the treatment of Cryopyrin-Associated Periodic Syndromes (CAPS), including Familial Cold Auto-inflammatory Syndrome (FCAS) and Muckle-Wells Syndrome (MWS) in adults and children 12 and older.

-ARCALYST® (rilonacept) is a protein-based product designed to bind the interleukin-1 (called IL-1) cytokine and prevent its interaction with cell surface receptors.
+ARCALYST® is a protein-based product designed to bind the interleukin-1 (called IL-1) cytokine and prevent its interaction with cell surface receptors.
 CAPS is a group of rare, inherited, auto-inflammatory conditions characterized by life-long, recurrent symptoms of rash, fever/chills, joint pain, eye redness/pain, and fatigue.
 Intermittent, disruptive exacerbations or flares can be triggered at any time by exposure to cooling temperatures, stress, exercise, or other unknown stimuli.